python-microservice-flavours/.github/profile/README.md

 # Python microservice flavours

-This repository is intended to demonstrate a set of different problems, approaches and peculiarities that one may encounter over the course of microservice development in Python.
+This set of repositories is intended to demonstrate a set of different problems, approaches and peculiarities that one may encounter over the course of microservice development in Python.

-Each catalog at this level contains a specific project.
+Each repository contains a specific project.
 <br />
 <br />